One of the keys when looking at golf driver distance is looking at golf swing speed.

 For example if you are wondering ‘What is the average swing speed for a senior golfer?’ the answer will be different as your swing speed gets slower as you get older and will require you to purchase a specific driver for seniors for optimal performance.

-How To Improve your swing Speed In Golf?
+How To Increase Club Head Speed In Golf?

 To improve your swing speed there are four different key factors that you should focus on.
 By following them you will be in a great position to get 120mph swing speed like the pro’s.
 These factors are: